 Links all go to Amazon however, prices can vary significantly at different outlets so shop around for the best price.
 Amazon is generally close to the lowest price unless a particular model is on sale elsewhere.

-Yamaha – YTR 2330 : This is the standard beginner model trumpet that many people begin on.
+Yamaha – YTR 2330 : This is the standard beginner model trumpet that many people start on.
 It was actually also my first trumpet.
 It is well constructed, durable, and plays well.
 You can expect this instrument to last many years and can serve a player well into high school depending on ability.
 This is my top recommended student trumpet by far due to manufacturing quality and consistency.
 I have never played a bad example of one of these horns.
 After upgrading from this instrument many students keep it for use in marching band (so they don’t damage their main horn) or as a backup instrument.
 This horn is also easy and fairly inexpensive to repair thanks to how common it is.
 Replacement parts for this horn are often “in stock” at repair centers shortening repair times.
 While this is the most expensive instrument on this list, the quality easily justifies the price.

 Jupiter – JTR 700 : This instrument is a newer contender but is a very high quality instrument.
 While the Yamaha almost never goes on sale this horn tends to be on sale a few times a year and especially while on sale this horn is the best value on the list.
 It is well made and can last a player well into their high school career depending on ability.
 Replacement parts are also easy to find in case of damage.
 However, they are often not “in stock” at repair centers and may need to be ordered which may delay repair times.
 However, as this horn becomes more popular this is changing.